 22.2(3) Final notice.
 The department shall notify the applicant in writing of the issuance or denial of a construction permit as soon as practicable and at least within 120 days of receipt of the completed application.
 This shall not apply to applicants for electric generating facilities subject to Iowa Code chapter 476A.

-This rule is intended to implement Iowa Code section 455B.133.

 567—22.3(455B) Issuing permits.

 22.3(1) Stationary sources other than anaerobic lagoons.
 In no case shall a construction permit which results in an increase in emissions be issued to any facility which is in violation of any condition found in a permit involving PSD, NSPS, NESHAP or a provision of the Iowa state implementation plan.
 If the facility is in compliance with a schedule for correcting the violation and that schedule is contained in an order or permit condition, the department may consider issuance of a construction permit.
 A construction permit shall be issued when the director concludes that the preceding requirement has been met and: